Fukagawa

 Click here to see large picture

-The gotheborg.com marks page was originally initiated by a donation of marks from the collection of Karl-Hans Schneider, Euskirchen, Germany in July 2000.
-The section have since then been greatly extended by a large number of contributing collectors.
+The gotheborg.com Japanese marks page and with that basically the entire marks section as an idea, was originally initiated by a donation of marks from the collection of Karl-Hans Schneider, Euskirchen, Germany in July 2000.
+After sending a considerable number of unknown marks, I never heard from him again.
+I hope he's ok.
+It was fun and a beginning.
+It was one such thing that you really appreciate when you are exploring a new idea and you don't really know where things are going.
+This marks section have since been greatly extended by a large number of contributing collectors.